gauravcodepro/sqlite3-genome/README.md

 - a sql rendering for the genome infrastucture.
 - files needed: genome file, gff files, pangenome graphs, linear pangenome graphs.
-- supports the formatting to the javascript database and also the other sql options such as mongodb, duckdb and cratedb.
+- this is also compatible with the pymongo, javascript and php.
 - below is the UML for the following

 <img src = "https://github.com/gauravcodepro/sql-genome-render/blob/main/UML.png" >